UN racism rapporteur criticises France's contested immigration bill | Politics

 Ashwini K.P. expressed particular concern over the proposed restrictions to social welfare for migrants, fee hikes and the introduction of a refundable deposit for foreign students, saying these would greatly "impact marginalised communities".
 She said she hoped France's Constitutional Council would make amendments.

-The Elysee and French interior ministry did not respond to a Reuters request for comment.
+Asked by Reuters to respond to the rapporter's comments, Macron's office at the Elysee Palace said the Constitutional Council alone could determine the constitutionality of laws and would give its verdict on Thursday.
+The French interior ministry did not respond to a request for comment.
 Some of the tougher elements in the bill were added to win the support of right-wing lawmakers after Macron, a centrist, lost his parliamentary majority last year but they have caused unease among some of his more left-leaning lawmakers.

 Ashwini K.P. said she would focus on discrimination in France this year, given the influence of far-right groups there, incidents such as the police shooting last year of a teenager of North African descent that prompted nationwide riots, and discrimination against Muslim women wearing the hijab.